2025 NBA Finals: Game 7

 This was the first championship for the state of Oklahoma in a major professional sport.
-The Thunder were also the second youngest team to win an NBA championship, behind the 1977 Portland Trail Blazers.
+The Thunder were the second-youngest team to win an NBA championship, behind the 1977 Portland Trail Blazers.
 By the end of the series, they also became the first team since the 2015–16 Golden State Warriors to have a combined total of 84 or more wins in the regular season and playoffs.